scalacenter/scala-advent-of-code/docs/2022/puzzles/day18.md

 ### Part 1

-To solve the first part, first count the total number of cubes and multiply this by six (as a cube has six sides), then subtract the number of sides that are connected.
+To solve the first part, we can first count the total number of cubes and multiply this by six (as a cube has six sides), and then subtract the number of sides which are connected.

-As this requires checking if two cubes are adjacent, let's first define a function for identifying all adjacent cubes:
+As this requires checking if two cubes are adjacent, let's first define a function which we can use to determine cubes adjacent to a given cube:

 ```scala
 def adjacent(x: Int, y: Int, z: Int): Set[(Int, Int, Int)] = {